kingkongdev123/King-Kong/program/readme.md

 - Play game with `playGame` command
 `playGame` command has the following params <br />
-Amount 0 is used in each round by default<br/>
+Amount 0 of banana tokens is used in each round by default<br/>
 ```ts
 /**
  * Buy banana tokens with sol to play a game